Church-backed abortion bill sparks protest in Russia

 "Women do not owe the state, they don't have to give birth like machines," she said.

-Her organisation used to receive state financing before funding for the majority of family-planning programmes was slashed when Russia defaulted on its debt in 1998.
+Her organization used to receive state financing before funding for the majority of family-planning programs was slashed when Russia defaulted on its debt in 1998.

 Today Russia has no sex education in schools.

-"'There was no sex in the USSR'," gender-studies expert Irina Kosterina said, quoting a Communist party official whose off-colour comment remain a poignant joke on Soviet-era taboos.
+"'There was no sex in the USSR'," gender-studies expert Irina Kosterina said, quoting a Communist party official whose off-color comment remain a poignant joke on Soviet-era taboos.

-Many women remain shy about consulting gynaecologists or talking about sex, particularly with their partners, about how to avoid unwanted pregnancy or protect against sexually transmitted diseases, she said.
+Many women remain shy about consulting gynecologists or talking about sex, particularly with their partners , about how to avoid unwanted pregnancy or protect against sexually transmitted diseases, she said.

 "Our sexual revolution came 30 years later than in the West and was only for a very small class of women," Kosterina said.